jannickj/blog/1-frp/1-frp.md

 }
 ```

 With this event history we can save it on our computer and play it back at a later time.
 To see what actually happend.
-An important thing to note that if you planning to playback the events, you should be certain that your `updateState` function is **deterministic** otherwise the is no guarantee you will get the same result.
+An important thing to note is if you're planning to playback the events, you should be certain that your `updateState` function is **deterministic** otherwise there is no guarantee you will get the same result.

-With this we conclude the last and final promise of Frp:
+With this we conclude the third and final promise of Frp:

 * **Histroic playback:** (Requres: **Deterministic transitions**)  Any replay system must be Frp  *(better overview)*

-## Advanced: Monadic time series